DJBarnes/django-adminlte2-pdq/docs/source/menu/advanced.rst

 Making Part Of The Menu Dynamic
 ===============================

-It's possible to make the menu dynamic, and generate from the database (or some other dynamic data source) on each page load.
+It's possible to make the menu dynamic and generate it from the database (or some other dynamic data source) on each page load.
 This is accomplished by sending the dynamic menu to the template, via the page context.

 If the menu is defined in both settings and the context, the context version will always take precedence and override the settings version.

-In addition, there are two menu sections that are specifically meant to be dynamic, and can only be delivered by a template's context.
+In addition, two menu sections are specifically meant to be dynamic, and can only be delivered by a template's context.
 Those sections are called ``ADMINLTE2_MENU_FIRST`` and ``ADMINLTE2_MENU_LAST``.